VOLUNTEER IN HONDURAS

 Page.
 You can also share the link so friends and family can

 help donate towards your trip cost.
 The total balance is due

 “Volunteering with One Thousand Schools has been one of the biggest blessings I could have ever asked for.
 Being a part of something so much bigger than myself and meeting some of the most kind-hearted, open minded workers and fellow volunteers is something that will stay with me for a lifetime.
 I am so grateful for the chance to be a sidekick in the journey to building 1000 schools.”

 There are number of discounts currently available for our 8-day service trips

 If you raise $1,000 for a school build OR recruit 5 new volunteers to come on a trip OR start a chapter at your school, your 8-day trip cost will be reduced to $375.

 If you raise $2,000 for a school build OR recruit 10 new volunteers to come on a trip, we will waive the $650 trip fee – you pay only airfare.

-If you are a teacher or chaperone, your 8-day trip cost will be reduced to $450 (Early Bird) or $550 (Regular Bird).
+If you are a teacher or chaperone, your 8-day trip cost will be reduced to $450 (Early Registration) or $550 (Regular Registration).

-If you are attending Family Week, your second family member will be reduced to $450 (Early Bird) or $550 (Regular Bird).
+If you are attending Family Week, your second family member will be reduced to $450 (Early Registration) or $550 (Regular Registration).